dinsmoro/GRITI/README.md

 ## Contributing
 Follow this [code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) and raise an issue or make a pull request with the new addition/fix.
 Make sure the new feature/fix is commented!

+**GRITI** is simple as far as a software suite goes, and main ideally should only have function calls.
+(I develop in main before packaging as a function, so main isn't only functions at the moment.)

 ## GRITI Literature
 Dinsmore, R., Mathews, J.D., Coster, A., Robinson, R.M., Sarkhel, S., Erickson, P.J., Urbina, J., 2021.
 Multi-instrument observations of SCIPS: 1.
 ISR and GPS TEC results.
 Journal of Atmospheric and Solar-Terrestrial Physics 213, 105515. https://doi.org/10.1016/j.jastp.2020.105515